chungnho/love-at-first-byte/recipes/baking/cake/tiramisu.md

 ## Notes

 - Gelatine doesn’t dissolve in cold water.
 It forms lumps if stirred directly into hot water.
 The best way is to stir gelatine into the required amount of cold water in a mug, then place the mug in a pan of hot water.
 Stir until you get a clear mixture.
-- Marscapone does not like sudden temperature changes, ensure that it is at room temperature before using
+- Mascarpone does not like sudden temperature changes, ensure that it is at room temperature before using
-- If the marscapone forms lumps, stir over a hot water bath until it smoothens
+- If the mascarpone forms lumps, stir over a hot water bath until it smoothens
-- Marscapone is sweeter than cream cheese, can reduce the sugar in the filling if desired
+- Mascarpone is sweeter than cream cheese, can reduce the sugar in the filling if desired
 - Ladyfingers can be used instead of baking the sponges